melvin1v/Ultrasonic_Sensor_Distance/README.md

 ## How it works:

-An ultrasoic sensor consists of a transmitter and a receiver.
+An ultrasonic sensor consists of a transmitter and a receiver.
 As the name suggests, the transmitter, transmits the ultrasonic waves and the receiver receives the sent signal. <br />
 In order to send the signal, the Trig pin on the sensor will need to be set HIGH for 10ms and then set LOW afterwards.
 After the transmission the Echo pin shoud be set HIGH to receive the signal. <br />
 The Echo pin will read the time (in microseconds) for signal to be transmitted, hit an object and be reflected back to the Echo pin. <br />
 Thus the disance can be acheived by using the following equation: Distance = (pulse_width*0.0343)/2; Where pulse width is the time read by the Echo pin and 0.0343 is the speed of sound in cm/microsecond.